FrostForth/Comics/README.md

 alpha = 0.05

 1. We assume each sample is representative of its respective population
-2. All expected counts are >5 [include expected counts table]
+2. All expected counts are >5
 3. We assume each observation is independent of other observations in each sample

 ![Chi-Squared Test](https://raw.githubusercontent.com/FrostForth/Comics/master/images/chisquare.png)